 The value of your property is determined by a number of factors, including:

 - The current property marketing conditions

 - Interest rates and the availability of finance for buyers

 - The property type

-In the end, the market will determine how much your property will sell for but at the same time you need to get a realistic idea of what to expect.
-A good way to get a realistic price is by talking to an experienced local real estate agent, as they’re constantly aware of the state of the property and what's selling at what price.
+In the end, the market will determine how much your property will sell for, but you also need a realistic idea of what to expect.
+A good way to get a realistic price is by talking to an experienced local real estate agent, as they’re constantly aware of the state of the property market.
 It’s also a good idea to get opinions from two or three agents.